tnc-ca-geo/ee_workflows/README.md

 #### 2. Activate environment

-Before every time you work on the project
+Every time you work on the project

+- Open a conda-enabled terminal

 - Activate the conda environment created above

   ```
   conda activate ee_workflows
   ```

+## (GDE) Raster statistics

+Extract raster statistics from Google EarthEngine Image using a shapefile on a local disk